saurabhrb/LIVE_TERMINAL_FLASK/README.md

 - 'python'\command wont work, but 'python your_file.py arg1 arg2' will work

 Bugs:
-- python 2.7
+- python 2.7:
-  = raw_input('text') blocks the stdout read becoz of which
+  - raw_input('text') blocks the stdout read becoz of which 'text'\gets displayed after the user input
-    'text'\gets displayed after the user input
+- requirements only mentioned for Windows, still needs proper testing f all commands on MAC and Linux